masesisaac/ndcopy-ndpaste/README.md

-# pbcpy
+# ndcopy-ndpaste
-A commandline tool that copies text to clipboard
+Commandline tools for copying and pasting text to and from the clipboard.
+Inspired by osx's pbcopy and pbpaste